 One can not say the same about the character impersonated in a very credible way by Diego Luna, Cassian, whose ethical and strategic reasons are introduced from the very first scene (the one in which he is forced to kill the innocent informant to prevent it from falling into the Empire’s hands), and then developed naturally throughout the film — the other two key scenes are that of the fight with Jyn, who accused him of cowardly backing down when she still does not know that Cassian’s mission is to kill her father; and a second one, just before the beginning of the last act, where the handful of soldiers led by Cassian himself volunteer for the suicide mission on Scarif, knowing that all that they have risked their lives for, including committing immoral acts such as killing innocent people, all of it would make no sense without that inconsiderate final attempt.
 Everything is there, the motivations are not only clear and easily guessed, but they are also shown and told.

-There has been a remarkable discussion about the use of CGI in the movie, mainly to recreate performances of actors who could not unfortunately be present.
+There has been a remarkable discussion about the use of CGI in the movie, mainly to recreate performances of actors who could not, unfortunately, be present.
 What do you think about it?
-Does it really make sense to discuss about it or not?
+Does it really make sense to discuss it or not?